 Treat kerf and speed as linked: match tip size to thickness, then set amps and travel accordingly.

-As a rule of thumb, expect kerf ≈ 1.5× orifice diameter (e.g., 1.0 mm orifice → ~1.5 mm kerf).
-On thicker stock, you’ll step up tip size and amps, then increase travel speed to prevent overburn and taper.
+As a rule of thumb, expect kerf to be approximately 1.5× the orifice diameter (e.g., 1.0 mm orifice → ~1.5 mm kerf).
+On thicker stock, step up tip size and amps, then increase travel speed to prevent overburn and taper.

-• Always tune speed via test coupons; validate edge quality, slot width, taper.
+- Always tune speed via test coupons; validate edge quality, slot width, and taper.

 Wear Indicators and Replacement Pit Depths

-When consumables start to drift out of spec, you’ll see clear wear signals and must act before cut quality collapses.
+When consumables start to drift out of spec, you’ll see clear wear signals.
+You must act before cut quality collapses.
 Build a rapid wear assessment routine: inspect nozzle orifice diameter, electrode pit depth, color changes, and edge results.
 Enlarged orifices, brown/blue discoloration, and rising dross are primary flags that cut geometry and arc stability are degrading.

 Measure electrode pits with a depth gauge.
-Replace standard all-copper at 0.040 in.
-Replace silver/hafnium-interface electrodes at 0.080 in.
+Replace standard all-copper electrodes at 0.040 inches depth.
+Replace silver/hafnium-interface electrodes at 0.080 inches.
 Exceeding these limits accelerates arc wander, taper, and kerf growth, undermining consumable longevity and amperage-specific tip selection.

 Track duty metrics: pierce starts are a practical trigger—around 40 pierces per nozzle is a common changeout interval.
 Verify nozzle seating and concentric alignment; poor fit multiplies erosion at the orifice entrance.